arrowtype/HOI-test/README.md

 - Does the `C` look good all the way through the interpolation?
 It probably depends on how particular you are about it.
 Certainly, it’s a much better transformation than linear interpolation would allow, but not perfect.

 These can be made better in Cubic interpolations, but as you can see, Cubic interpolations are somewhat more difficult to draw.
 And if you layered on additional axes (like Weight), this would all get even more complex.
 So, for some projects, quadratic NLI might be just the right balance of interpolation control with an accessible workflow.

+I’ve [posted about this on Twitter](https://twitter.com/ArrowType/status/1325648820101853184).
+If you have a question or comment, feel free to join in on the discussion!